raleel/Mythras-Imperative/Mythras-Imperative.md

 ### Oratory (POW+CHA)

 Oratory is the art of delivering a speech to a large group of people with the aim of conveying or swaying a point of view.
-It is a skill frequently used by politicians to drive home a policy, butpolicy but is also used by commanders to inspire troops and impose discipline on the battlefield.
+It is a skill frequently used by politicians to drive home a policy, but is also used by commanders to inspire troops and impose discipline on the battlefield.
 Wherever mass persuasion is needed, Oratory, rather than Influence, is used.

 ### Pilot (DEX+INT)